 Solving this is a long-term commitment and thus initial action will not be enough.
-We must also:
+We must also

-Invest into renovating and reimagining existing infrastructure to be more eco friendly
+Invest into renovating existing infrastructure to be more eco-friendly,

-Implementing technologies developed during the starting phase
+Implementing technologies developed during the starting phase,

-Use the destruction of future hurricanes to rebuild in a way which will further hurricane proof the area as well as utilizing existing green technologies to more easily shift towns into new eco-friendly systems and infrastructure
+Use the destruction of future hurricanes to rebuild in a way which will further hurricane proof the area as well as utilizing existing green technologies to more easily shift towns into new eco-friendly systems and infrastructure.

-The implementation
+How to fix the world

 Effective Education